RigvedManoj/hw2/expense_tracker/README.md

 ## Java Version
 This code is compiled with ```openjdk 17.0.7 2023-04-18```.
 Please update your JDK accordingly if you face any incompatibility issue.

+## Functionalities
+### CategoryFilter

+This functionality allows to filter transactions based on a category type.

+- Dropdown field to select filter-type.
+- Input field to input category value.
+- Highlights filtered transactions in green.

+### AmountFilter

+This functionality allows to filter transactions based on amount.

+- Dropdown field to select filter-type.
+- Input field to input amount value.
+- Highlights filtered transactions in green.